stuartstein777/solution-notes/aoc2020-day7-notes.md

 https://adventofcode.com/2020/day/7#part1

 ## Part 1
-This puzzle involves generating calculating the number of ways we can arrive at a shiny gold bag when other bags can contain shiny gold bags.
+This puzzle involves calculating the number of ways we can arrive at a shiny gold bag when other bags can contain shiny gold bags.

 Example test input: